fullcalendar/fullcalendar-docs/_docs-v4/event-source/events-json-feed.md

 `/myfeed.php?start=2013-12-01T00:00:00-05:00&end=2014-01-12T00:00:00-05:00`

+## Dependencies

+Requesting JSON event feed relies on a third-party AJAX library called [SuperAgent](http://visionmedia.github.io/superagent/).

+If you are building your project with Node/Webpack, there is no need to worry about bundling SuperAgent files.
+It will happen automatically.

+However, if you are using `<script>` tags and browser globals, **you must include SuperAgent's JS file yourself!**

 ## Extended Form

 You can specify [Event Source options](event-source-object#options).
 This often comes in handy when you are using the [eventSources](eventSources) option to specify multiple event sources and you want certain options to only apply to certain sources.
 However, to do this, you must write things a little differently: